jdwilkin4/github-crash-course-notes/src/content/docs/resources/glossary.md

 ---

+## Branches

+A branch in Git is like a separate workspace or copy of your project where you can try out changes without affecting the main version.
+The main branch (often called `main` or `master`) is usually the stable version of the project that's deployed to production or shared with users.
+Other branches are used to develop new features or fixes, which can later be merged into the `main` branch once they're ready.

+There are many different branch strategies and naming conventions.
+But ultimately it depends on what your team decides.

+---

 ## Command Line

 The command line is a text-based interface that allows users to interact with the operating system by typing commands, which are executed by a command-line interpreter (also known as a shell).
 You'll typically access the command line through a program called a terminal